Adding Your Keyboard to QMK

 },

-Next is configuring Layout Macro(s).
-These define the physical arrangement of keys, and its position within the matrix that a switch are connected to.
+Next is configuring layout macro(s).
+These define the physical arrangement of keys, and their position within the matrix that switches are connected to.
 This allows you to have a physical arrangement of keys that differs from the wiring matrix.

 "layouts": {